Learn / Blog / Article

 How to analyze user behavior in a simple 3-step framework

-Now that you know what website tracking tools you'll have to use, you can start thinking about how you're going to use them.
+Now that you know which website tracking tools to use, you can start thinking about how you're going to use them.

 To get a full picture of user behavior, you have to be strategic about the user behavior data you collect, and use it to understand three key things about your users:

-This is a 3-step framework we use a lot at Hotjar, which relies on a combination of traditional analytics, behavior analytics, and user feedback.
-Let me show you how it works.
+This is a three-step framework we use a lot at Hotjar, which relies on a combination of traditional analytics, behavior analytics, and user feedback.
+Here’s how it works.

 Step 1: find out why people are coming to your website

-Hotjar’s CEO and co-founder David Darmanin thinks there are three types of website users:
+Hotjar’s co-founder David Darmanin thinks there are three types of website users:

 You’re unlikely to win over the just-browsing wanderers, and you’ve already secured the determined heroes.
 Who you really need to focus on understanding and catering to are the undecided explorers.
 And to do that, you need to really get inside their heads.